-This is what little I wrote about Lesson 13-3 two years ago:
+This is what I wrote about Lesson 13-3 last year:

 Here are a few things that I want to point out.
 First of all, some texts refer to the Law of Ruling Out Possibilities in Section 13-3 by another Latin name, modus tollens.
 Here is a link to the Metamath reference to modus tollens.